bigfatpanda-training/pandas-practical-python-primer/dragon-scrolls/level-1/exercise-4.md

 Tuples
 The items of a tuple are arbitrary Python objects.
 Tuples of two or more items are formed by comma-separated lists of expressions.
 A tuple of one item (a ‘singleton’) can be formed by affixing a comma to an expression (an expression by itself does not create a tuple, since parentheses must be usable for grouping of expressions).
 An empty tuple can be formed by an empty pair of parentheses.

-Bytes
-A bytes object is an immutable array.
-The items are 8-bit bytes, represented by integers in the range 0 <= x < 256.
-Bytes literals (like b'abc') and the built-in function bytes() can be used to construct bytes objects.
-Also, bytes objects can be decoded to strings via the decode() method.

 Mutable sequences
 Mutable sequences can be changed after they are created.
 The subscription and slicing notations can be used as the target of assignment and del (delete) statements.